o-ran-sc/nonrtric-plt-sme/servicemanager/README.md

 ```

 The specifications are downloaded from the following site; https://www.3gpp.org/ftp/Specs/archive/29_series.
 To see
-the APIs in swagger format, see the following link; https://github.com/jdegre/5GC_APIs/tree/Rel-16#common-api-framework-capif.
+the APIs in swagger format, see the following link; https://github.com/jdegre/5GC_APIs/tree/Rel-17#common-api-framework-capif.
-**NOTE!** The documentation in this link is for release 16 of CAPIF, the downloaded specifications are for release 17.

 To fix the specifications there are three tools.
 - `commoncollector`, collects type definitions from peripheral specifications to keep down the number of dependencies to
   other specifications.
-The types to collect are listed in the `definitions.txt`file.
-Some fixes are hard coded.
+The types to collect are listed in the `definitions.txt` file.
+Some fixes are hard-coded.
 - `enumfixer`, fixes enumeration definitions so they can be properly generated.
 - `specificationfixer`, fixes flaws in the specifications so they can be properly generated.
-All fixes are hard coded.
+All fixes are hard-coded.

 ## Set Up

 First, we need to run `generate.sh` as described above to generate our API code from the 3GPP spec.

-Before we can test or run R1-SME-Manager, we need to configure a .env file with the required parameters.
+Before we can test or run Service Manager, we need to configure a .env file with the required parameters.
 Please see the template .env.example in the servicemanager directory.

 You can set the environmental variable SERVICE_MANAGER_ENV to specify the .env file.
 For example, the following command specifies to use the config file
 .env.development.
 If this flag is not set, first we try .env.development and then .env.